-Packed like mules with our backpacks, daypacks and a warm jacket for air-conditioned minibusses, we crawl through the bustling streets of La Mesilla Guatemala, trying to reach the Mexico Guatemala border crossing.
+Packed like mules with our backpacks, daypacks and a warm jacket for air-conditioned minibusses, we crawl through the bustling streets of La Mesilla Guatemala, trying to cross the Mexico Guatemala border.

 We hardly ever accept offers like these and we prefer to carry our own stuff.